G-Core/product-documentation/documentation/cloud/virtual-instances/volumes/create-and-configure-volumes.md

 <img src="https://assets.gcore.pro/docs/cloud/virtual-instances/volumes/create-and-configure-volumes/create-image.png" alt="Dialog to select image and and architecture" width="80%">

-Within several minutes, the image will be created and available in the Images section.
+Within a few minutes, the image will be created and available under Images.

 ### Delete volume

 You can delete a regular volume that’s not attached to an instance.
-The boot volume can only be deleted together with the instance.
+Bboot volumes can only be deleted together with the instance.

 To delete a volume:

 1\.
 In the Gcore Customer Portal, navigate to **Cloud** > **Storage**.

 2\.
-Click the three-dot icon next to the volume you want to remove.
+Click the three dots next to the volume you want to remove.

 <img src="https://assets.gcore.pro/docs/cloud/virtual-instances/volumes/create-and-configure-volumes/three-dot-menu-regular.png" alt="Volumes tab with expanded settings menu" width="80%">